Upstash vs Firebase for Solo Developers

 For solo developers, Upstash solves specific infrastructure problems efficiently.
 Need rate limiting?
 Redis sorted sets.
 Need caching?
 Redis strings with TTL.
 Need a job queue?
 QStash.
 Need vector search for AI features?
 Upstash Vector.
 Each service does one thing well.

-The free tier includes 10,000 Redis commands per day, enough for development and light production use.
+The free tier includes 500,000 Redis commands per month with 256 MB of data and one database, enough for development and light production use (verified on the Upstash pricing page, checked 2026-05-29).

 Firebase Overview